wojsza05/JNP1-Projects/README.md

 ## worldcup

 The task was to create a program simulating a board game about the football world cup.
-The worldcup.h file was provided by the authors of the task.
+The `worldcup.h` file was provided by the authors of the task.

 _Topics_: Object-oriented programming in C++, many classes, inheritance, exceptions.

+## images

+The task was to write a module useful in creating functional images.
+The files `bmp.*`, `color.*`, `coordinate.*` and `example.cc` were provided by the authors of the task.

+_Topics_: Functional programming in C++, lambda expressions, templates, fold expressions.